Pasadena City College to UC Berkeley

 Frequently Asked Questions

-What is the difference between the CS B.A. and EECS B.S. at UC Berkeley for transfer students?
+What is the difference between the UC Berkeley CS B.A. and the EECS B.S. for transfer students from PCC?

 Explore More